slowernews/wisdom-tldr/README.md

 ---
 ###On planning

-RULE: Plan ahead, make the decisions right now.
+Plan ahead, make the decisions right now.
 When in the moment of making the decision, you have already done it.

 > *'Plan all the way to the end.' -- Robert Greene (29th law of power)*